mehdiataei/LBfoam/README.md

 (Note: To compile the software on MacOS, uncomment the ` -DPLB_MAC_OS_X` compilation flag in the Makefile).

+Create `tmp` folder to store the outputs (the output folder name must be the same as `outDir` variable in the `bucket2D.xml` file).
 Run the example using the following command.
 The `bucket2D.xml` contains the simulation parameters.

 ```
 $ ./bucket2D bucket2D.xml